dotdash-ai/neo4jarm/README.md

 ## To Do
 - Include the option for an auto-shutdown of the VM.
-- Update template to implement best-practices.
+- Update template to implement best-practices for structuring.
-- Implement an SSH key generation on start-up.
 - Use the generated storage account to save all neo4j data, rather than the VM disk, so it's accessible.
 - Include the `uniqueString` function to make sure names are unique.